Scooblue/Scooblue/README.md

 Hello, I am a cybersecurity and/or software engineer professional, I identify myself as a student and scholar of the craft.
 I am mainly focused on machine learning, malware/exploit development, security, and data confidentiality and integrity.

 ## Current
-Currently I am working on
-1. a social media bot which automatically scrapes, analyzes and determines if the clip will trend, and then edits, and transforms the content in a trendy manner and posts the content.
+Currently I am working on replicating the UC Berkley PHd Students methodology to specialize an MoE model at one task with as little financial resources as possible, ($50 or less)